Biography

 PEN Award:

-the centre throughout, inspirational, tireless, creative, utterly committed and
+"Rosie was at the centre throughout, inspirational, tireless, creative, utterly committed and highly effective.

-effective.
 She has shown how a writer can be a powerful activist.
-She
+She made a huge

-made a huge and essential contribution to the work of Sydney PEN and continues
+and essential contribution to the work of Sydney PEN and continues to

 Read complete citation